d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 This is great news, since it is typically the forward direction that we are interested in estimating.
 The book by :citet:`Peters.Janzing.Scholkopf.2017` contains more on this topic.
-We are barely scratch the surface of it.
+We barely scratch the surface of it.

 ## Training